dietza/dietza/README.md

 - 🙋🏼‍♀️.
 Pronouns: she | her

-- 👩🏼‍💻.
-Ask about my lightening talk about _The Impacts of Incarceration on Access to Technology_.

-- 🖼|  I have over 10yrs of experience designing and building custom framing for contemporary fine artwork.

-- 👩🏼‍🎓.
-I earned my bachelor's degree in Fine Visual Art with a minor in Traditional Eastern Arts from Naropa University in Boulder, CO.
-Namasté 🙏🏼

 - 🧠.
-I’m excited to be learning about: MongoDB, TypeScript, Docker and so much more!
+I’m excited to be learning about: leveraging Cypress.io for advanced test automation, building organized testing frameworks, Vue, TypeScript, Docker and so much more!

 - ⌨️.
 My kind of code is: